bitcoin-sv/spv-wallet-aws/README.md

 # Enviroments

-Enviroments configurations for test and prod are kept in the config folder.
+Environment configuration for test and prod are kept in the config folder.

 ### Config file structure